Rowt-Deeplinks/rowt-docs/docs/app-sdk/README.md

 ## Overview

 The Rowt SDK provides deep linking capabilities and smooth integration with [Rowt](https://console.rowt.app) services, as well as any self-hosted [create-rowt-server](https://npmjs.com/create-rowt-server) API for React Native applications, supporting both Expo and pure React Native implementations.
 This guide will walk you through integrating the SDK into your project.

+⚠️ Native linking support is currently limited to Expo.
+Native iOS/Android support is in progress.

 ## Installation